Questions to Ask Before Buying a Home | Reading the Story Behind a Sale

 What should I ask the seller at a property viewing?

-At a viewing, ask the seller or agent why the property is being sold, how long it has been listed, whether there have been any previous offers and why they fell through, what is included in the sale, and whether there are any known defects.
-In South Africa, sellers are legally required to disclose latent defects they are aware of, but many buyers don't ask directly and rely on written disclosure alone.
-Asking these questions out loud, in front of the agent, creates a record and often draws out more honest responses.
-Pay attention to hesitation or vague answers: they can be as informative as the answers themselves.
+At a viewing, ask the seller or agent why the property is being sold, how long it has been listed, whether there have been earlier offers and why they fell through, what is included in the sale, and whether there are any known defects.
+In South Africa, sellers must disclose latent defects they know about, but many buyers rely on the written disclosure alone and never raise it in person.
+Asking out loud, in front of the agent, creates a record and often draws a more honest answer than a form does.
+Watch how each question is received, not only what comes back: a pause, a glance at the agent, or a vague reply can tell you as much as the words.
+Write down what you are told, with the date, so there is no confusion later about what was said.
+If an answer is important to your decision, ask for it in writing or build it into the offer as a condition, rather than trusting a verbal assurance you cannot prove.

 How do I find out how long a property has been on the market?